caranathunge/promor/README.md

     technical
     replicates](https://caranathunge.github.io/promor/articles/promor_no_techreps.html)

-3. If your data contains technical replicates: [promor: Technical replicates](https://caranathunge.github.io/promor/articles/promor_with_techreps.html)
+3. If your data contain technical replicates: [promor: Technical replicates](https://caranathunge.github.io/promor/articles/promor_with_techreps.html)

 4. If you would like to use your proteomics data to build predictive